openMetaAnalysis/Colchicine-for-Pericarditis/README.md

 Colchicine for prevention of pericarditis and the postpericardiotomy syndrome: a living systematic review
 =================================

 **Clinical summary:** This meta-analysis suggests that the clinical intervention *is* effective.
 As compared to the review by Norrid below, this meta-analysis adds the CORP-2 trial and the trials of post-pericardiotomy patients since the results are very similar.
-Published works at PubMed that cite this analysis and may offer more detailed interpretation are cited in the references below.

 **Methods overview:** This repository contains the [source data](../../tree/master/data), matching [forest plots](../../tree/master/forest%20plots) and  [GRADE profiles](../../tree/master/GRADE%20profiles) for an [open  MetaAnalysis](https://openMetaAnalysis) of this intervention.
 This repository updates a previously published meta-analysis.(1) Newer trials included are listed below in the references.
 Rationale for newer trials excluded may be listed at the end of the references.
 See [methods](https://github.com/openMetaAnalysis/_Methods/blob/master/README.md) for details.